qiime2/docs/source/tutorials/pd-mice.rst

 Differential abundance with ANCOM
 =================================

-Microbiome data is inherently sparse (has a lot of zeros) and compositional (everything adds up to 1).
-Because of this, traditional statistical methods that you may be familiar with such as anova or t-test are not appropriate for the data and lead to a high false positive rate.
+Many microbiome investigators are interested in testing whether individual ASVs or taxa are more or less abundant in different sample groups.
+This is known as *differential abundance*.
+Microbiome data present several challenges for performing differential abundance using convential methods.
+Microbiome abundance data are inherently sparse (have a lot of zeros) and compositional (everything adds up to 1).
+Because of this, traditional statistical methods that you may be familiar with, such as ANOVA or t-tests, are not appropriate for performing differential abundance tests of microbiome data and lead to a high false-positive rate.
 ANCOM is a compositionally aware alternative that allows to test for differentially abundant features.
 If you're unfamiliar with the technique, it's worthwhile to review the `ANCOM paper`_ to better understand the method.

-Before we being, we're going to filter out low abundance/low prevalence ASVs.
-Filtering can provide better resolution and limit FDR penalty on features that are too far below the noise threshhold to be applicable to a statistical test.
+Before we begin, we will filter out low abundance/low prevalence ASVs.
+Filtering can provide better resolution and limit false discovery rate (FDR) penalty on features that are too far below the noise threshhold to be applicable to a statistical test.
 A feature that shows up with 10 counts may be a real feature that is present only in that sample, may be a feature that's present in several samples but only got amplified and sequenced in one sample because PCR is a somewhat stochastic process, or it may be noise.
 It's not possible to tell, so feature-based analysis may be better after filtering low abundance features.
-However, filtering also shifts the composition of a sample further disrupting the relationship.
-Here, the filtering is performed as a trade off between the model, computation, and statistical.
+However, filtering also shifts the composition of a sample, further disrupting the relationship.
+Here, the filtering is performed as a trade off between the model, computational efficiency, and statistical practicality.

 .. command-block::